lauratravin/lauratravin.github.io/_posts/2018-08-24-performing_kittens.markdown

 ---

 Hello!
-I decided to show you how I created my ruby final project about kittens, I will try to make it easy to understand, not too much technicist view and quick reading.
+I decided to show you how I created my ruby final project about kittens, I know there is more interesting posts outhere from people with better level but I hope may I can help somebody in my same level and with cat love and good humor.

-No kitten was harmed during the process and please remember to adopt or save a kitten no matter her/his breed.
+I will try to make it easy to understand, not too much technicist view and fast reading.

 Since I am a visual designer I want to explain my project with images for make it more fun and easier.